Version Information: Version 1.0 +Caplifive

 In the Capstone-RISC-V ISA, RV64IZicsr load instructions are modified to load integers of different sizes using capabilities.

-of load instructions
+Note: size of load instructions

 An exception is raised when any of the following conditions is met: